OfficerChul/webDev101/Week_9/Week_9.md

 This website will continue to be updated and be the representative website of this tutorial.

-You will be able to understand
+For the rest of the class, you will learn
 - How to create components folder
 - How to utilize components
-- CSS and JSX works exactly the same way as we did using CSS and HTML.
+- How CSS and JSX works exactly the same way as we did using CSS and HTML
 - How to give elements an animation
 - How to apply font using `ttf` file
 - How to use design tools